panda7789/docs.cs-cz/docs/framework/unmanaged-api/diagnostics/isymunmanagedreader-getmethodfromdocumentposition-method.md

 ## <a name="parameters"></a>Parametry
  `document`
- [in] Zadaný dokument.
+ [in] The specified document.

  `line`
- [in] Řádku zadaný dokument.
+ [in] The line of the specified document.

  `column`
- [in] Sloupec zadaný dokument.
+ [in] The column of the specified document.

  `pRetVal`
- [out] Ukazatel na adresu [isymunmanagedmethod – rozhraní](../../../../docs/framework/unmanaged-api/diagnostics/isymunmanagedmethod-interface.md) objekt, který představuje metodu obsahující zarážku.
+ [out] A pointer to the address of a [ISymUnmanagedMethod Interface](../../../../docs/framework/unmanaged-api/diagnostics/isymunmanagedmethod-interface.md) object that represents the method containing the breakpoint.

 ## <a name="return-value"></a>Návratová hodnota
- Pokud metoda uspěje; S_OK v opačném případě E_FAIL nebo jiný kód chyby.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Požadavky
- **Záhlaví:** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Viz také: